 (2) By owner's action.
 The owner of a property subject to a special review application may petition the Board of Trustees to rescind its approval of the special review application pertaining to his or her property or any part thereof.
 Such petition shall be signed and filed with the Town Clerk in the number and within the time provided in this Chapter for special review applications.
 The petition shall be submitted to the Planning Commission for its consideration.
 The Planning Commission shall then consider the petition and submit its recommendation to the Board of Trustees.
-The Board of Trustees shall then consider the petition and determine whether or not to grant the same.
-If the petition is granted, the Board of Trustees shall rescind its approval of the subject special review application as to the property described in the petition.
+The Board of Trustees shall then consider the petition is granted, the Board of Trustees shall rescind its approval of the subject special review application as to the property described in the petition.